xtian/wtfismygearscore.com/STYLEGUIDE.md

 ### JavaScript and test dependencies
 If an identifier is needed for integrating with a JavaScript plugin, use a new class prefixed with `.js-`.
 This makes the use of the class clear and prevents breakages when refactoring either the CSS or HTML.

-Likewise, if an identifier is needed for an acceptance test, use a new class prefixed with `.t-`.
+If an identifier is needed for an acceptance test, use the `tid` helper method.